Minyus/pipelinex/README.md

 - HatchDict: Python in YAML/JSON

-  `HatchDict` provides extension for YAML/JSON summarized as follows.
+  `HatchDict` is a Python dict parser that enables you to include Python objects in YAML/JSON files.

   Note: `HatchDict` can be used with or without Kedro.